luisparravicini/isbn13/README.md

 Later I've found a [ISBN10 to ISBN13 converter](http://www.isbn-international.org/ia/isbncvt) which have all the ranges defined as arrays in Javascript.
 And that's the data I've used to hyphenate the isbns.
 There's a bin/make_isbn_ranges.rb which downloads/parses the page and creates a new data file to be used by the gem.

+## Requeriments

+I've only tested it on Ruby 1.9.2.

 ## Installation

     gem install isbn13